PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 We refer to the :ref:`intro_interfaces` page for a more in-depth introduction and a list of available interfaces.

-Optimizers
-**********

-Optimizers are objects which can be used to automatically update the parameters of a quantum or hybrid machine learning model.

-We refer to the :ref:`intro_ref_opt` page for a more in-depth introduction and a list of available optimizers.

 Key design details
 ##################